Ex-Venezuelan spy chief Carvajal discussing surrender with US authorities -sources

-The former head of Venezuela's military intelligence unit, Hugo Carvajal, is discussing his surrender with U.S. authorities, three people familiar with the matter said on Saturday, after prosecutors charged him this week with drug trafficking alongside Venezuelan President Nicolas Maduro.
+The former head of Venezuela's military intelligence unit, Hugo Carvajal, is discussing his possible surrender with U.S. authorities, three people familiar with the matter said on Saturday, after prosecutors charged him this week with drug trafficking alongside Venezuelan President Nicolas Maduro.
 Carvajal, a former general and ally of late Venezuelan leader Hugo Chavez, has been in hiding since a Spanish court in November approved his extradition to the United States.
-It was unclear when he could formally surrender to U.S. authorities and the people declined to say.
+It was unclear when or if he would surrender as the people said talks were ongoing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)